Last Updated on April 11, 2026 by James Hartley

-Dext pricing for UK businesses starts at approximately £25–30 per month for up to 5 users and 250 documents, billed monthly.
-Annual billing saves 20%, reducing this to approximately £20–25 per month.
+Dext pricing UK 2026: business plans start at approximately £24 per month on annual billing (5 users, 250 documents).
+Monthly billing is approximately £30 per month.
 Dext does not publicly publish GBP pricing on its website — you must start a trial or contact sales to see current rates.
 For accountants and bookkeepers, practice plans start at approximately £190–240 per month for 10 client companies.
 Hubdoc (included free with Xero Standard/Premium) handles basic receipt capture at no extra cost and is the right answer for many UK SMEs with simple needs.
 Dext earns its price for businesses processing 100+ documents per month, using multi-currency, or needing advanced approval workflows and automated supplier rules.
+For a full verdict on whether Dext is the right tool for your business beyond pricing — including MTD compliance, OCR accuracy, and UK-specific use cases — see our Dext Review UK 2026.

 Dext Pricing UK 2026 — Business & Accountant Plans, True Cost & Honest Comparison